videlais/Unofficial-Ink-Cookbook/_chapters/07-gather-points.md

 layout: chapter
 ---

-# Chapter 7: Gather Points
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Explain the purpose of gather points in collapsing branching narratives
 - Construct chained gather points for multi-stage conversations